12 Reasons To Stop Everything And Get To Pioche

 Some of those ranches, dating all the way back to the 1860s, fall within modern day park boundaries, so be sure to swing by and see some super cool relics.
 The ag industry continues to be a key driver in the local economy around these parts, thanks in large part to the Eagle Valley Dam, constructed in 1965 within Spring Valley.
 Among the reservoir’s many uses, fishing, swimming and ice fishing are particular high notes surely worth writing home about.

-10. The Best Bar Hopping In 70 Miles
+9. The Best Bar Hopping for 70 Miles

 Travel Nevada Pro Tip

-Sling back this tall drink of water [or whiskey]: Vegas ain’t the only town ripe with neon.
+Sling back this tall drink of water (or whiskey): Vegas ain’t the only town brimming with seriously good neon.
 As if this list wasn’t packed full of a whole bunch of things you may have not known about, here’s Secret No. 24,870,239,480 comin’ atcha hot: some of the most perfect neon is buried in the heart of off in these out-of-the-way places.
 Pioche is a prime example.
 Like beacons in the night, bask in the buzzing glory of the Alamo Club & Liquor Outlet, Overland, and Nevada Club, and try your best to align your trip with a new moon phase.
 I hope you brought your DSLR and tripod because the night scene in this beauty of a locale is certainly worth a 30 second shutter.

 It’s possible you’re ponied up to the bar in the Overland by now… BOTTOM LINE: this mighty fine establishment is worth prolonging in the fullest sense.
 Polish off this already foolproof journey by staying in a tangible piece of history in one of the luxuriously-themed hotel rooms upstairs.
 And get this: an authentic, 1870s-era miner’s abode sits in the rear of the property today giving a glimpse of what life was like when this establishment came to fruition—although I can assure you the rooms are now a few light years ahead.